syncfusion-content/ej2-grid-docs/ej2-javascript/grid/grouping/grouping.md

 ## Grouping events

-The Grid component provides two events that are triggered during the group action such as [actionBegin](../../api/grid/#actionbegin) and [actionComplete](../../api/grid/#actioncomplete).
+The Grid control provides two events that are triggered during the group action such as [actionBegin](../../api/grid/#actionbegin) and [actionComplete](../../api/grid/#actioncomplete).
 The `actionBegin` event is triggered before the group action starts, and the `actionComplete` event is triggered after the group action is completed.
 You can use these events to perform any custom action based on the grouping.

 1. **actionBegin event**: `actionBegin` event is triggered before the group action begins.
 It provides a way to perform any necessary operations before the group action takes place.
 This event provides a parameter that contains the current grid state, including the current group field name, requestType information and etc.